 Don’t Just “Set-It-And-Forget-It”

-What I unfortunately still see is that people would just put it in place and just kind of forget about it – and it can be extremely costly.
-Make sure that you are actually doing the salary changes and that employees are applying for all the coverage they’re actually eligible for.
+Unfortunately, I still see that people would just put it in place and just kind of forget about it – and it can be extremely costly.
+Make sure that you are making the salary changes and that employees are applying for all the coverage they’re eligible for.

 If you work with someone who has been in the industry for a long time and who really cares about their customers – you won’t forget these things because they will help keep you on track.
-If you have questions about how we can meet your benefit needs – get in touch with us today.
+If you have questions about how we can meet your benefit needs, contact us today.